ilynivin/Blog/CONTRIBUTING.md

 ### <ins> Issues</ins>

-Reporting a Issue
+Reporting an issue

-- If you need to report this issue you have to Take a Screen Snip and Post it on the issue page of the github.
-And also assign the issue with Bug label .
+- If you need to report this issue, you have to take a screenshot and post it on the issue page of Github.
+And also assign the issue a bug label.

 <br><br>

-- If you are Requesting a New feature/request Pls type the feature/request in the issue and assign the issue with a enhancement label
+- If you are requesting a new feature or request, please type the feature or request in the issue and assign the issue an enhancement label.

 <br><br>

-- If you are new to submit the issue pls lable it as Good First Issue
+- If you are new to submitting the issue, please label it "Good First Issue."

 <br><br>

-- If you want to imporove the Documentation of the repo please lable it as Documentation
+- If you want to improve the documentation of the repo, please label it as documentation.

 <br><br>

-- If you want to qustion us please type the qustion and lable it as qustion tag
+- If you want us to please type qustion and lable as a etiquette qustion.

 <br><br>

 ### <ins>Pull Requests</ins>

-*The Main Code branch is proteced by the Owner of the blog site*
+*The Main Code branch is protected by the Proprietor of the blog site.*

-To get approval The Owner Reviues the code that you submited in the pull Request .
-Once it gets aproved it will merged into main branch and the pull request will be closed and gets deleted .
+For approval The Owner Reviewed the code that you submited in the pull Request .
+Once ready, it will be merged with the primary branch and the draw request will be closed and removed.

-Please Follow this Setps to Write a Pull Request
+Please follow this setup to write a pull request.

-- Please write the changes that you made in the code of the repo
+- Please write your changes to the repo code.
 <br><br>
-- Please write it on clean way .
+- Please write it down on a clean path .
 <br><br>
-- Please dont add Mass Emojis to the pull request .
+- Please do not add bulk emojis to the pull request.
 <br><br>

 ## 😎 Code of conduct